gnubodhi/Dans-Soil-Alchemy/README.md

 Fill your bokashi bin with:

 - Kitchen scraps: meat, seafood, small bones, bread, dairy, fats, etc.
-- A handful of **clay soil** (to bind toxins)
+- A handful of **clay soil** (binds toxins and heavy metals)
-- **Charcoal and ash** (from Stage 1)
+- **Charcoal and ash** from Stage 1
 - Spray each layer with bokashi solution

-- The bin produces a leachette which is a powerful nitrogen based organic liquid fertiliser packed with beneficial microbes which can be applied to crops.
-It is highly acidic so you will want to dillute it 1:100 or 1:200 for sensitive plants.
+The bin produces **leacheate**: a nitrogen-rich organic liquid fertiliser containing beneficial microbes.
+🔸 Dilute **1:100 to 1:200** before applying to sensitive plants.

+---

-### 🔄 Recommended: 4-Bokashi Bin Rotation System
+### 🔄 4-Bokashi Bin Rotation System

 Use four bokashi bins on a weekly rotation:

-- Fill one per week
+1. Fill one bin per week
-- Once full, let it ferment sealed for 4 weeks
+2. Once full, ferment sealed for 4 weeks
-- Empty the **oldest** bin into the compost tumbler
+3. Empty the **oldest bin** into the compost tumbler
-- Rinse and reset it for use
+4. Rinse and reset for use

 ### ✅ Safety Benefit:
-Combining bokashi microbes with charcoal, ash, and clay **pre-digests waste** and **binds potential contaminants**, making it stable and low-odour.
+Bokashi microbes + charcoal + ash + clay = **pre-digested**, low-odour compost inputs with minimal contamination risk.

 ---